 UPDATED: This post was first published in 2019 and was updated in May 2021 with current event dates, exhibits information, and more.

 Water activities in Omaha

-Bumper boats – The only place you can find bumper boats is Fun Plex.
-Fun Plex announced it will open June 19 with restrictions.
+The only place you can find bumper boats is Fun Plex.
+Fun Plex announced it will open May 29, 2021.

 Council Bluffs has two outdoor pools, including Pirate Cove Water Park (with water slides) and Katelman Water Park.

 Goldfish Swim School has feature afternoon Family Swim sessions that are open to the public.

 Omaha Parks and Recreation Departments has nine spraygrounds typically open Memorial Day to Labor Day, 10 a.m. to 8 p.m.
 The best part?
 They’re free.

 Find them at: Benson Park, Fontenelle Park, Kountze Park, Orchard Park, Seymour Smith Park, Upland, Morton, Westwood Heights, and Bob Kerrey Pedestrian Bridge Plaza.

 You’ll have to pay admission to Omaha’s zoo for this next sprayground, but it is, hands down, the coolest of them all: Alaskan Adventures.
 On the busiest of summer days, there may be a wait to get into it.

 Other spraygrounds can be found at: Council Bluffs’ Bayliss Park and Fairmount Park, Shadow Lake Towne Center in Papillion, First National Bank Tower in downtown Omaha (more of a fountain you can play in), and Omaha Children’s Museum.